mobaiit/html/README.md

   Supports searching songs by keyword and playing them directly in the browser.

 - 📻 **Multiple music sources**
-  Integrates online platforms such as Migu, Netease, TIDAL，Apple Music，Spotify，Qobuz.
+  Integrates online platforms such as Migu, Netease and Qobuz.

 - 💛 **Cute & simple UI**
   A clean, playful interface themed around Pikachu and casual music listening.